Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Maggie Sottero is supporting renewable power projects, reducing our product impact, and investing in the circular supply chain.
 We are working to become a more regenerative brand.

 Our move towards more regenerative practices involves lots of research, creativity, and old-fashioned elbow grease.
-Whether it’s carefully sorting our plastic shipping waste into recycling streams or designing wedding dresses made of recycled materials, it is all hands on deck in our Maggie family!
+Whether it’s carefully sorting our plastic shipping waste into recycling streams or designing wedding dresses made of recycled-content materials, it is all hands-on deck in our Maggie family!

 Our Resource Consumption Initiatives

-• Blue Sky Visionary Business Partner with Rocky Mountain Power, reducing our annual 2024 carbon footprint by an estimated 105,289 lbs of CO2.
+• Supporting renewable power projects as a Blue Sky Visionary Business Partner with Rocky Mountain Power, reducing our annual 2024 carbon footprint by an estimated 105,289 lbs of CO2.

 • 100% of our excess stock is diverted from landfills and into textile recycling programs and donation efforts.

-• We are investing in the textile supply chain with partners like SuperCircle (read more about our partnership.) and the Avena Group, sending excess gown stock to be sorted, recycled, and turned into new fibers and products.
+• We are investing in textile recycling with partners like SuperCircle (read more about our partnership.) and the Avena Group, sending excess gown stock to be sorted, recycled, and turned into new fibers and products.

 • We support 100% zero-carbon energy in our U.K. facility.